Cutting Planarians: Planar Emulators for String Graphs: O(1)-Distortion Planar Emulator

 \subsection{\textsc{ClusterOuter}: The expansion after \textsc{SelectPaths}}

 The goal of this section is twofold.
-First, we want to \emph{expand} all the supernodes produced by \textsc{SelectPaths} by 1 hop; this will guarantee (by \Cref{lem:external-neighbor}) that all subregions of external regions are assigned to some column).
-Second, we want to break apart every supernode into \emph{clusters} of bounded $\cR$-diameter.
-For technical reasons, we need to interleave these two processes.
+First, we want to \emph{expand} all the supernodes produced by \textsc{SelectPaths} by one hop; this will guarantee (by \Cref{lem:external-neighbor}) that all subregions of external regions are assigned to some expanded supernode).
+Second, we want to \emph{cluster} the vertices by breaking apart every supernode into clusters of bounded $\cR$-diameter.
+For technical reasons, we will do both at the same time.